Byzantine Empire: Language

 Latin and Greek were the primary languages of the late Roman Empire, with the former prevalent in the west and the latter in the east.
 Although Latin was historically important in the military, legal system, and government, its use declined in Byzantine territories from 400 AD.
 Greek had begun to replace it even in those functions by the time of Justinian I, who may have tried to arrest Latin's decline.
 Its extinction in the east was thereafter inevitable.
 A similar process of linguistic Hellenization occurred in Asia Minor, whose inhabitants had mostly abandoned their indigenous languages for Greek by early Byzantine times.
-Still, much of the population of the empire would have known neither Latin nor Greek, especially in rural areas—their languages included Armenian in that people's homelands, Aramaic dialects such as Syriac in Mesopotamia and the Levant, Coptic in Egypt, Phoenician on the Levant coast and in Carthage, and Berber in rural North Africa.
+Still, much of the population of the early empire would have known neither Latin nor Greek, especially in rural areas—their languages included Armenian in Byzantine Armenia, Aramaic dialects such as Syriac in Mesopotamia and the Levant, Coptic in Egypt, Phoenician on the Levant coast and in Carthage, and Berber in rural North Africa.

+By the mid-6th century, Geoffrey Horrocks estimates that Greek was the native language of about one-third of the population, while it was spoken by 80% of the aristocracy.
 The empire lost its linguistic diversity in the wars of the 7th and 8th centuries, becoming overwhelmingly Greek-speaking.
 During this troubled period, classical Attic Greek—one of the linguistic registers the Byzantine Greeks inherited—fell out of use, while the everyday vernacular registers were still used.
 As the empire gained some stability from the 9th century onwards, and especially after the Komnenian restoration, Attic Greek came back into fashion for written works.
 In a phenomenon called diglossia, the gap between vernacular spoken Greek, which was rarely written in published works, and literary registers only spoken in formal contexts, became very wide.

 During the Palaiologan period, although classically written works remained the normal style, Western-inspired writers began to use more vernacular elements, especially for romances or near-contemporary histories.
 One example is the Chronicle of the Morea, probably written by a French immigrant who was ignorant of formal Greek literature and who incorporated spoken Greek into his work.
 All such written vernacular was in verse form, becoming the ancestor of modern Greek poetry, while prose remained classically written.